Psychiatrists in 49525

 1 Endorsed

 Cassandra is a board certified psychiatric mental health nurse practitioner (PMHNP-BC), with a Master of Science in Nursing (MSN).
 She is passionate about providing quality, compassionate, and comprehensive mental health services to children, adolescents, and adults.
 Cassandra possesses strong clinical skills enhanced by a natural ability to build rapport with patients and families.
 She follows evidence-based guidelines blended with clinical experience, personal observation, and intuition.
+As a PMHNP, Cassandra’s role is multifaceted and includes a holistic perspective with each patient she encounters.

 Cassandra is a board certified psychiatric mental health nurse practitioner (PMHNP-BC), with a Master of Science in Nursing (MSN).
 She is passionate about providing quality, compassionate, and comprehensive mental health services to children, adolescents, and adults.
 Cassandra possesses strong clinical skills enhanced by a natural ability to build rapport with patients and families.
 She follows evidence-based guidelines blended with clinical experience, personal observation, and intuition.
+As a PMHNP, Cassandra’s role is multifaceted and includes a holistic perspective with each patient she encounters.

 Sarah Grohowski